E-rostering: 4 key elements to look for in a best-in-class workforce solution

 These questions are fundamental to the safe and efficient running of an organisation.
 However, when staff are required to spend time hunting through paperwork or jumping through various hoops on a computer to find answers, they are unfortunately using time that could’ve been better spent on higher-value tasks – through no fault of their own.

-The solution: An NHS rostering system that enables quick, informed decision making
+The solution: An NHS smart rostering system that enables quick, informed decision making

 An effective e-rostering solution should empower you to find all of the answers you need effortlessly, and efficiently.

-Returning to our 2 questions above, a system should include an easily accessible activity view, as well as a worker view, so you can find out key information in the specific format required to make decisions quickly and confidently.
+Returning to our 2 questions above, a workforce solution should include an easily accessible activity view, as well as a worker view, so you can find out key information in the specific format required to make decisions quickly and confidently.

 4. The issue: A lack of partnership between organisations and suppliers, leading to suboptimal results

-Rolling out a tech solution is no small task.
-Yet an issue NHS leaders have raised far too often is tech providers handing over their software to NHS organisations and vanishing, leaving staff to manage implementation, training and onboarding alone.
+Rolling out a workforce solution successfully is no small task.
+Yet an issue NHS leaders have raised far too often is tech providers handing over their staffing software to healthcare organisations and vanishing, leaving staff to manage implementation, training and onboarding alone.

-Such relationships, that lack the partnership central to ensuring a new e-rostering system truly succeeds, are unfit to meet the unique demands of the NHS.
+Such relationships, that lack the partnership central to ensuring a new smart rostering system truly succeeds, are unfit to meet the unique demands of the NHS.
 When tech companies fail to provide all-important pre and post-implementation support, these new initiatives can fade out before they reach their full potential.

-The solution: A rostering partner, not just a provider
+The solution: A smart rostering partner, not just a provider

-To ensure that your new NHS rostering solution drives genuine transformation across your organisation, we recommend finding a partner, not just a provider.
+To ensure that your new NHS workforce solution drives genuine transformation across your organisation, we recommend finding a partner, not just a provider.

 A best-in-class solution should go so much further than tech alone.
-When searching for a new e-rostering system, look out for a provider that:
+When searching for a smart rostering system, look out for a provider that:

 Ultimately, working with a partner that is truly invested in forging long-term, collaborative relationships will pay dividends to your team and organisation.

-Used the right way, an e-rostering solution that prioritises the 4 key elements outlined in this piece can transform an organisation, driving greater employee satisfaction and retention, and empowering staff with the information to make impactful changes on the frontline.
+Used the right way, a smart e-rostering solution that prioritises the 4 key elements outlined in this piece can transform an organisation, driving greater employee satisfaction and retention, and empowering staff with the information to make impactful changes on the frontline.